Please note: Apta Biosciences is no longer trading

-In April 2014, Apta Biosciences successfully raised £1,850,000 for its synthetic molecule business to continue undergoing validation work with partners for therapeutics.
+In April 2014, synthetic molecule business Apta Biosciences successfully raised £1,850,000 to continue undergoing validation work with partners for therapeutics.
 The business completed its second round of funding in August 2015, raising £964,550 to support product development for its new generation of special molecules.

 Where are they now?

 Apta Biosciences entered administration in July 2020.